jburgy/jburgy.github.io/docs/_posts/2025-09-27-what-is-vibe-coding.md

 rather well), I thought of a project that [Copilot](https://copilot.microsoft.com/) could probably help with.
 And help it did!
 My initial prompt was

-> I want to build a web page in html5 and vanilla es6 modules that renders user facing webcam in a <media> tag so I can practice adding effects
+> I want to build a web page in html5 and vanilla es6 modules that renders user facing webcam in a `<media>` tag so I can practice adding effects

-I realized later that I really meant `<video>` but that didn't matter, Copilot created a folder, chose to name it `webcam-demo` then created two files named `index.html` and `main.js`.
+I realized later that I really meant `<video>` but that didn't matter, Copilot created a folder, named it `webcam-demo`, then created two files named `index.html` and `main.js`.
 And just like that, I could open the first file in a browser, grant it video permissions, and see my face in a rectangle.
 I had read just enough of [this tutorial](https://web.dev/articles/getusermedia-intro) to understand that the